prashanth-31/DistillNet_Efficient_Image_Classification_via_Knowledge_Distillation/DOCKER_DEPLOYMENT.md

-# Docker Deployment Guide for DistillNet
+# Docker and Render Deployment Guide for DistillNet

-This guide explains how to deploy DistillNet using Docker and how to set up automated builds using GitHub Actions.
+This guide explains how to deploy DistillNet using Docker locally and how to set up automated builds and deployment using GitHub Actions and Render.

 ## Local Docker Deployment